 - Strong research and analytical skills and ability to synthesize complex information into concise and compelling messaging

 - Exceptional written and oral communication and relationship management skills

 - Excellent organizational skills, including keen attention to detail and the ability to manage time effectively, track and follow-up on various tasks, and multi-task

 - Ability to work effectively in multi-cultural settings

-- Master’s degree in International Development, Education, or related field
+- Master’s degree in International Development, Humanitarian Affairs, or similar experience

 - Knowledge of one or more languages other than English

 Sesame Workshop’s International Social Impact department, a division of Social Impact and Philanthropy, develops and implements Sesame’s powerful initiatives to serve children and families around the world, builds strong partnerships and coalitions to maximize reach and impact.
 Building upon the familiarity and appeal of the trusted, beloved Sesame Street characters – and their global counterparts – we create and disseminate unique educational resources and tools for families most in need.
 Sesame’s research-driven initiatives reach many children who would otherwise have little or no access to early childhood education and support all aspects of children’s development – including healthy habits, cognitive development in areas such as early literacy and math, and social-emotional well-being and resilience.
 We reach and engage children and the important adults in their families and communities using multiple media platforms and innovative strategies – from television and radio to digital media, mobile technologies, books, E-books, magazines, classroom materials, teacher/provider training, social media, and more.